 In my book The Early Resorts of Minnesota, and my previous blog post on the Jefferson Highway, I mentioned how automobile traffic increased with new highways.
 This caused Minnesota’s early tourist entrepreneurs to look for innovative ways to flag down motorists and have their location remembered.
 Flashing neon signs and bright colors helped, but didn’t make lasting impressions.
 Something BIG was needed.
 Maybe an enormous sculpture?
 How about a monster Minnesota fish–or a duck–or a Pelican?
 Or maybe a legendary character–like Paul Bunyan?

 Who can think of Bemidji, Brainerd, or Akeley, without visualizing images of Paul Bunyan?
-Bemidji’s eighteen-foot-tall Paul Bunyan, with Babe the Blue Ox, is probably the first of the early memorable sculptures to emerge along the highways.
+Bemidji’s eighteen-foot-tall Paul Bunyan, with Babe the Blue Ox, is probably the first of the early memorable sculptures to emerge along the highways (a 1940s photo is shown above).
 Today they continue as popular tourist attractions.
-A 1940s photo is shown above, or click here for others.

 Near Brainerd, a twenty-six-foot high animated Paul Bunyan “speaks” to children by name as they enter Paul Bunyan Land.
 Built in 1950, the statue and amusement park were moved six miles east of Brainerd in 2003.